ChrisEssery/group-project/Portfolio/Background.md

 # Background and Motivation

 In this section we discuss the background literature, state-of-the-art survey and motivation and problem definition of the app.
 We start with the background literature on the topic of isolation and loneliness in our ageing society, and look at how games can be used to combat these issues.
-We then go on to present our state of the art survey before explaining the problem definition and motivation behind this product.
+We then go on to present our state of the art survey of current applications used to address these issues, before explaining the problem definition and motivation behind our product.

 ## Table of contents